 2. The Video Marketing Handbook

 The simple design of Vidyard’s “The Video Marketing Handbook” is perfect for those who want to do away with content overload.
 Using a fair balance of colors and typography intentionally is a brilliant idea.
 We also love the file tab-style layout of the eBook cover.
 It relays the purpose of the handbook, which is to organize the guidelines on video marketing.
-This one will suit your preference if you’re headed toward a straightforward eBook design.
+This is one of the best eBook designs because it’s straightforward and eye-catching.

 3. The Ultimate Guide to Effective Data Collection